FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Channel Element Extends Into Interior of the Channel Element Instead Extend the Channel Into Another Bank Element

    * - \
-     - To run in display mode, set the graphics mode in CONT.DAT and the plotting hydro- graph in INFLOW.DAT.
+     - To run in display mode, set the graphics mode in CONT.DAT and the plotting hydrograph in INFLOW.DAT.

    * - \
      - Move inflow node or realign channel.